Agnes Grey: Plot

-Agnes Grey is the daughter of Mr. Grey, a minister of modest means, and Mrs. Grey, a woman who left her wealthy family and married purely out of love.
-Mr. Grey tries to increase the family's financial standing, but the merchant he entrusts his money to dies in a wreck, and the lost investment plunges the family into debt.
+Agnes Grey is the daughter of Mr Grey, a minister of modest means, and Mrs Grey, a woman who left her wealthy family and married purely out of love.
+Mr Grey tries to increase the family's financial standing, but the merchant to whom he entrusts his money dies in a shipwreck, and the lost investment plunges the family into debt.

 Agnes, her sister Mary, and their mother all try to keep expenses low and bring in extra money, but Agnes is frustrated that everyone treats her like a child.
 To prove herself and to earn money, she is determined to get a position as a governess.
 Eventually, she obtains a recommendation from a well-placed acquaintance, is offered a position, and secures her parents' permission.
 With some misgivings, she travels to Wellwood house to work for the Bloomfield family.

 The Bloomfields are rich and much crueller than Agnes had expected.
-Mrs. Bloomfield spoils her children while Mr. Bloomfield constantly finds fault with Agnes's work.
+Mrs Bloomfield spoils her children while Mr Bloomfield constantly finds fault with Agnes's work.
 The Bloomfield children are wild and unmanageable, yet Agnes is blamed for their behaviour despite having no real authority over them and is even required to address them formally as "Miss" and "Mister".
-Tom, the eldest, is especially cruel, he delights in tormenting smaller animals and shows no regard for discipline.
+Tom, the eldest, is especially cruel, delighting in tormenting smaller animals and showing no regard for discipline.
 His younger sisters, though less overtly vicious, are equally disobedient, going out of their way to defy Agnes's instructions and undermine her efforts.
-In less than a year, Agnes is relieved of her position, since Mrs. Bloomfield thinks that her children are not learning quickly enough.
+In less than a year, Agnes is relieved of her position, since Mrs Bloomfield thinks that her children are not learning quickly enough.
 Agnes returns home.

 She then begs her mother to help her find a new situation.
-Agnes advertises and is given a position in an even wealthier family – the Murrays.
+Agnes advertises and is given a position in an even wealthier family, the Murrays.
 The two boys, John and Charles, are both sent to school soon after her arrival, but the girls Rosalie and Matilda remain her charges.
 Matilda is a tomboy and Rosalie is a flirt.
 Both girls are selfish and sometimes unpleasant, and although Agnes's position is slightly better than it was at Wellwood house, she is frequently ignored or used in the girls' schemes.